ATTORNEY I/II/III/IV –

 DEFINITION

-range of professional legal representation services for the Public Defender’s
+legal representation services for the Public Defender’s Office, involving the

-Office, involving the defense, preparation, and presentation of criminal and/or
+defense, preparation, and presentation of criminal and/or some civil cases

-some civil cases before the court on behalf of the Public Defender; and
+before the court on behalf of the Public Defender; and performs other related

 DISTINGUISHING CHARACTERISTICS

-and first professional level.
-Incumbents gain experience related to
+professional level.
+Incumbents gain experience related to court

 in providing criminal/civil defense for clients and are assigned to